-Following the completion of this offering, the fair value of our common stock will be determined based on the quoted market price of our common stock on the date of grant.
+Subsequent to February 13, 2023, the fair value of our common stock has been determined based on the quoted market price of our common stock on the date of grant and discounted for any trading restrictions.

 Income Taxes

 Significant judgment is required in determining the provision for income taxes.
 There are many transactions and calculations undertaken during the ordinary course of business for which the ultimate tax determination is uncertain.
 We recognize liabilities and contingencies for anticipated tax audit issues based on our current understanding of the tax law in the relevant jurisdiction.
 For matters where it is probable that an adjustment will be made, we record our best estimate of the tax liability including the related interest and penalties in the current tax provision.